KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 The network architecture used is that of a fully convlutional network.Such networks are widely used for object tracking in computer vision application and robotics.
 The reason an architecture of fully convultional network is chosen over previously used fully connected layer is because spatial information of where the object recognized in the image is preserved which is needed when tracking objects.

 The fully convultional nueral network is composed of 3 main stages, the encoding stage, the implementation of 1x1 convultional layer, and the decoding stage.
-In the below table is a summary of each
+In the below table is a summary of each layer which has been found to be opitimal for our application after many expermintation.

 | Layer Number       | Purpose       | Layer Size and Dimension          | Layer Depth  |
 | ------------- | ------------- |:-------------:| -----:|